3D aperture-engineered diffractive neural networks for super-resolution electromagnetic wave computing

-In the study of 6G ISCC, a key challenge lies in leveraging shared hardware and resources to collaboratively perform communication transceiving, environmental sensing, and complex signal processing tasks \cite{zhuPushingAIWireless2023}.
-Based on the three-layer FASP in Fig.~\ref{fig_3}A, we demonstrate ISCC high-capacity communication in the mmWave band with low latency, low energy, and high parallelism.
-FASP performs sensing tasks by estimating the number and angles of signal sources, demixes free-space aliased BPSK and QAM16 signals to achieve light-speed sensing, and finally enables high-capacity communication through spatial multiplexing and beam focusing.
+In the study of 6G integrated sensing, communication and computing (ISCC), a key challenge lies in leveraging limited hardware and resources to collaboratively perform environmental sensing, communication transceiving, and multi-source separation in spatially dense multi-user cooperative environments \cite{zhuPushingAIWireless2023}.
+Based on the three-layer AE-DNN in Fig.~\ref{fig_3}A, we demonstrate ISCC high-capacity communication in the mmWave band with low latency, low energy, and high parallelism.
+AE-DNN performs sensing tasks by estimating the number and angles of signal sources, demixes free-space aliased BPSK and QAM16 signals to achieve light-speed sensing, and finally enables high-capacity communication through spatial multiplexing and beam focusing.

-We first demonstrate that the beam focusing gain and broadband characteristics of FASP dramatically enhance communication capacity.
+We first demonstrate that the beam focusing gain and broadband characteristics of AE-DNN dramatically enhance communication capacity.
 The AWG shown in Fig.~\ref{fig_3}B generates a QAM16 modulated signal (carrier frequency: 39 GHz, symbol rate: 100 MHz, sampling rate: 128 GSa/s).
 Due to far-field propagation loss, the signal received by the spectrum analyzer exhibits poor quality, as evidenced by the eye diagram in Fig.~\ref{fig_3}G(first column, top).
-By employing beam focusing, FASP improves the SNR of the QAM16 signal, reducing the error vector magnitude (EVM) from –12.1 dB to –23.53 dB (Fig.~\ref{fig_3}G, first column).
-Further experiments measured the EVM curve of FASP at various antenna angles ranging from –13.5$^\circ$ to 13.5$^\circ$ (Fig.~\ref{fig_3}H).
-The results show that without FASP, the EVM remains at –12.4 dB; when FASP is active, the EVM immediately drops to –22.4 dB, demonstrating an average improvement of 10 dB, substantially enhancing the SNR.
+By employing beam focusing, AE-DNN improves the SNR of the QAM16 signal, reducing the error vector magnitude (EVM) from –12.1 dB to –23.53 dB (Fig.~\ref{fig_3}G, first column).
+Further experiments measured the EVM curve of AE-DNN at various antenna angles ranging from –13.5$^\circ$ to 13.5$^\circ$ (Fig.~\ref{fig_3}H).
+The results show that without AE-DNN, the EVM remains at –12.4 dB; when AE-DNN is active, the EVM immediately drops to –22.4 dB, demonstrating an average improvement of 10 dB, substantially enhancing the SNR.
 To quantify the improvement in communication capacity, we measured the EVM as a function of symbol rate.
-The results demonstrate that at a given EVM level, i.e., under equivalent communication quality, the beam focusing gain and broadband characteristics of FASP enable the communication system to support higher symbol rates.
-Statistical analysis indicates that within the EVM range of –23.5 dB to –13.5 dB, FASP enables a 13.5-fold average increase in communication capacity.
+The results demonstrate that at a given EVM level, i.e., under equivalent communication quality, the beam focusing gain and broadband characteristics of AE-DNN enable the communication system to support higher symbol rates.
+Statistical analysis indicates that within the EVM range of –23.5 dB to –13.5 dB, AE-DNN enables a 13.5-fold average increase in communication capacity.